 Proofreading

-The simplest level of editing, proofreading is appropriate for documents that have already gone through several drafts, have undergone at least one round of editing, and is considered at the final stage prior to going to layout.
-This includes a check of basic grammar, tense, spelling, and punctuation.
+The simplest level of editing, proofreading is appropriate for documents that have already gone through several drafts, have undergone at least one round of editing, and is considered near the final stage prior to going to layout.
+This includes a check of basic grammar, tense, spelling, punctuation, and trademarking.
 Usually a document at this stage will have very little left to change.

-Appropriate for documents in an earlier stage of editing or which needs more than a proofread.
-In addition to those things included in Proofreading, described above, this includes editing for word choice and sentence structure.
-This also includes checking figure or other numbering.
+Appropriate for documents in an earlier stage of editing or which need more than a proofread.
+In addition to those things included in Proofreading, described above, this includes editing for word choice and sentence structure, checking figure or other numbering, and verifying links.

 Developmental/continuity/structural

-The most complex level of editing and is appropriate for documents in an earlier stage of editing.
-This level of editing is best for those authors for whom English is a second language, writing is not a top skill, or who otherwise just need help.
-In addition to those things included in Proofreading and Copyediting above, this includes editing for continuity and document structure, and may include some rewriting and content development.
+This is the most complex level of editing and is appropriate for documents at an earlier stage.
+This level of editing is best for those authors for whom English is a second language, writing is not a top skill, or who only have time to rough-draft a document and hand it off.
+In addition to those things included in Proofreading and Copy editing above, this includes editing for continuity and document structure, and may include some rewriting and content development.

 Style Guide

 A key to consistent writing across your documents is the use of a style guide.
-Unless you have a style guide that you prefer we use, we will use our own and will defer to the Chicago Manual of Style for our editorial work.
-This includes but is not limited to what is shown in the list below:
+Unless you have a style guide that you prefer, we use our own and defer to the Chicago Manual of Style for our editorial work.
+This includes but is not limited to editorial decisions in the list below:

 • Use the Oxford (serial) comma.